sheniff/Udacity-SWDN-P1-Planner/actionPlan.md

     - [x] fields taking whole width (except margins)
     - [x] progress bar as a thin bar to the top
     - [x] additional styling for validation (showing a small tick or cross in form)
-    - spinner for saving process in "Sign Up" button
-    - take care of using fonts with proper resizing for handheld devices
   - desktop later
     - label to left
     - [x] automatic focus in first field